Why I Left Dropbox for Reddit

 The Technical Opportunity

-The iOS team at Reddit is over a hundred engineers and growing.
-Platform engineering at that scale is a fundamentally different problem than platform engineering for a team of twenty.
+Reddit is the 12th most-used website in the world, with hundreds of millions of users in a product they spend hours in daily.
+The app works.
+But platform engineering at that scale is a fundamentally different problem than platform engineering for a team of twenty.

-At a hundred engineers, that breaks.
-You need systems (actual platform engineering systems) to maintain consistency, enforce patterns, and keep developers productive.
-CI that scales.
-Build systems that don't make engineers wait.
-Frameworks that guide engineers toward the right patterns without requiring them to read a hundred pages of documentation first.
+At twenty engineers, you can maintain shared understanding through osmosis.
+Everyone knows the architecture because everyone touches most of it.
+Conventions are enforced by code review and hallway conversations.
+A few orders of magnitude larger, that breaks.
+You need actual systems to maintain consistency, enforce patterns, and keep developers productive: CI that scales, build systems that don't make engineers wait, frameworks that guide engineers toward the right patterns without requiring them to read a hundred pages of documentation first.

 I wrote about this philosophy in Platform Engineering for Mobile Teams earlier this year, and now I get to put it into practice at a scale that will test every assumption.
 The core belief still holds: the best platform engineering starts from the product engineers' pain points and works outward.
-But doing that with a hundred-plus engineers, across dozens of feature teams, shipping to hundreds of millions of users?
-I want to find out if it can work.

 I've been lurking on this website for ten years.
 Time to start committing to the codebase.